ajroach42/Docs/Space Patrol Episode List.md

 A shipment of eight crates of a brand new weapon, a cosmic smoke gun , arrives at Space Patrol Headquarters minus the guns.
 The gun puts its victims to sleep instantly.
 Discovering this, Major Robertson is shot by the delivery man, who escapes with the guns to his employer on Venus.
 When Robbie and Tonga attempt to arrest the two culprits, they are shot and placed unconscious aboard their ship.
 The ship is on a collision course with the moon Deimos and Commander Corry has only a few minutes to board the ship in flight and change its course.
 (This adventure features the Cosmic Smoke Gun premium.)

-###  56"LOST IN THE SNOW CAP REGION OF MARS" January 19, 1952
+###  56 "LOST IN THE SNOW CAP REGION OF MARS" January 19, 1952

 Carol follows a wanted criminal from the Mercury Space Port to Mars, where he and his accomplice have a hideout in the snow cap region.
 Carol is captured and Buzz and Happy are captured when they arrive to rescue her.
 Carol, under the effects of the cosmic smoke gun, wanders out of an abandoned cave and is lost in the snow covered terrain.
 Buzz And Happy must escape through an active volcano in the cave and find Carol before she freezes.